jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 progression within their membership.
 Access to specific spells can be constrained to those who achieve the correct rank.

-When Xuthoth was raised to the rank of Apprentice he was permitted to learn the innocuous magics known to the Stygian Seers, such as Mystic Vision and Fly (Carpet).
-Once he progressed to the level of Adept, proving his skill and loyalty to the church, he was granted the dark spell of Exsanguinate.
-However this knowledge has merely wetted his thirst for power and he dreams of being raised to Adept and being taught by the Master of the order the dread spell of Extract Heart.
+> When Xuthoth was raised to the rank of Apprentice he was permitted to learn the innocuous
+> magics known to the Stygian Seers, such as Mystic Vision and Fly (Carpet).
+Once he
+> progressed to the level of Adept, proving his skill and loyalty to the church, he was granted
+> the dark spell of Exsanguinate.
+However this knowledge has merely wetted his thirst for
+> power and he dreams of being raised to Adept and being taught by the Master of the order
+> the dread spell of Extract Heart.

 Limiting spell learning from books or artefacts is a more difficult proposition.
 In this case spell access can be limited by the value of the sorcerer’s Grimoire skill.
 If his skill is insufficiently high, he simply cannot comprehend the magical theory or formulae behind its incantation.
 As his skill progresses however, he will reach a point of epiphany and be able to learn the spell.
-48
-Alex Greene (order #3262370)                                                                           7
-Alex Greene (order #3262370)   7

 In some cases new spells will be withheld until the sorcerer proves his worthiness by performing a quest or task which suits the current teacher(s) or the creator(s) of the item.
 Although within schools and cults this can rely on social interaction, promoting roleplaying, with artefacts a Games Master needs to flex his imagination a bit more.